4 key tax benefits for divorcees

 If you and your ex have a child together, and your child lives with you more than 50% of the time, then you may be eligible to claim the Child Tax Credit.
-For filing year 2021, this credit is $3,600 for children under the age of six, and $3,000 for children ages six through 17.
+For filing the year 2021, this credit is $3,600 for children under the age of six and $3,000 for children ages six through 17.
 It’s worth noting that only one parent can claim this credit, so it’s important to make sure that your ex isn’t claiming this credit as well – or it could raise a red flag with the IRS.

-One common assumption is that after you’ve divorced, you should file as single.
+One common assumption is that after you’ve divorced, you should file as a single.
 However, depending on your circumstances, this may not be the most advantageous status for you.
 If you and your child live together for more than half the year, and you pay the majority of the household expenses, then you may actually qualify to file as head of household – which usually leads to greater tax benefits overall.

 Since the Tax Cuts and Jobs Act went into effect in 2019, alimony is no longer deductible for divorces occurring after this date.
 However, if your divorce was finalized on or before December 31, 2018 – and it has not been modified since – then you can deduct alimony payments if you are the paying ex-spouse.